liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 4. Choose an archetype by entering its number.

-5. You're next prompted to choose the archetype version.
+5. You're prompted to choose the archetype version.
 Enter the number corresponding to the Liferay version for the archetype.
 However, you're not required to select the archetype version that corresponds with your Liferay instance; older archetype versions are compatible with updated Liferay